About the Library at Rushden Academy

 There are thousands of book titles students can choose from and staff are on hand to give advice and support students with the choosing of those books.
 Every break and lunch-time students are welcome to find a quiet nook in the Library and spend some time reading.

-The Library has a team of Library Ambassadors who help the staff out at break and lunch-times.
+The Library has a team of Student Library Assistants who help the staff out at break and lunch-times.
 This team were mindfully chosen, knowing that they have a love of reading and are able to promote different books and use of the Library to their fellow students.

-There are many book-themed events which the Library take part in, such as:
+There are many book-themed events which the Library run, such as:

 - Harry Potter Book Night